10-Q 1 ltcn-20221231.htm 10-Q 10-Q

 (1)

-The Trust performed an assessment of the principal market at December 31, 2022 and 2021, and identified the principal market as Coinbase Pro.
+The Trust performed an assessment of the principal market at December 31, 2023 and 2022, and identified the principal market as Coinbase.

 (2)

-As of December 31, 2022 and 2021 the NAV per Share was calculated using the fair value of LTC based on the price provided by Coinbase Pro, the Digital Asset Exchange that the Trust currently considers its principal market, as of 4:00 p.m., New York time, on the valuation date.
+As of December 31, 2023 and 2022, the Principal Market NAV per Share was calculated using the fair value of LTC based on the price provided by Coinbase, the Digital Asset Trading Platform that the Trust considered its principal market, as of 4:00 p.m., New York time, on the valuation date.
+Prior to February 7, 2024, Principal Market NAV was referred to as NAV and Principal Market NAV per Share was referred to as NAV per Share.

 (3)

-The Trust’s Digital Asset Holdings per Share is derived from the Index Price, as represented by the Index as of 4:00 p.m., New York time, on the valuation date.
-The Trust’s Digital Asset Holdings per Share is calculated using a non-GAAP methodology where the price is derived from multiple Digital Asset Exchanges.
+The Trust’s NAV per Share is derived from the Index Price, as represented by the Index as of 4:00 p.m., New York time, on the valuation date.
+The Trust’s NAV per Share is calculated using a non-GAAP methodology where the price is derived from multiple Digital Asset Trading Platforms.
+Prior to February 7, 2024, NAV was referred to as Digital Asset Holdings and NAV per Share was referred to as Digital Asset Holdings per Share.
 See “Item 1.
 Business—Overview of the LTC Industry and Market—LTC Value—The Index and the Index Price” in the Trust’s Annual Report on Form 10-K for a description of the Index and the Index Price.
-Effective November 10, 2022, the Index Provider removed FTX.US from the Index due to FTX’s announcement that trading on the exchange may be halted, which would impact FTX’s ability to reliably publish trade prices and volumes on a real-time basis through APIs, and did not add any Constituent Exchanges as part of its review.
-The Digital Asset Exchanges used to calculate the Index Price as of December 31, 2022 and 2021 were Coinbase Pro, Bitstamp, Kraken, and LMAX Digital.
-Effective January 28, 2023, the Index Provider removed Bitstamp from the Index due to the exchange failing the minimum liquidity requirement, and added Cboe Digital as a Constituent Exchange due to the exchange meeting the minimum liquidity requirement as part of its scheduled quarterly review.
+The Digital Asset Trading Platforms included in the Index as of December 31, 2023 were Coinbase, Kraken and LMAX Digital.
+The Digital Asset Trading Platforms included in the Index as of December 31, 2022 were Coinbase, Bitstamp, Kraken, and LMAX Digital.
 See “Item 1.
-Business—Valuation of LTC and Determination of the Trust’s Digital Asset Holdings” in the Trust’s Annual Report on Form 10-K for a description of the Trust’s Digital Asset Holdings per Share.
+Business—Valuation of LTC and Determination of Digital Asset Holdings” in the Trust’s Annual Report on Form 10-K for a description of the Trust’s NAV per Share.

 For accounting purposes, the Trust reflects creations and the LTC receivable with respect to such creations on the date of receipt of a notification of a creation but does not issue Shares until the requisite number of LTC is received.
 At this time, the Trust is not accepting redemption requests from shareholders.
 Subject to receipt of regulatory approval from the SEC and approval by the Sponsor in its sole discretion, the Trust may in the future operate a redemption program.
 The Trust currently has no intention of seeking regulatory approval to operate an ongoing redemption program.